 Due to the COVID-19 pandemic, many EU countries are requiring visitors to quarantine on arrival if they:

-have test positive for COVID-19
+Have tested positive for COVID-19

-have been in close contact with someone who has tested positive for COVID-19
+Have been in close contact with someone who has tested positive for COVID-19

 The costs of quarantine hotels are not covered by an EHIC or GHIC, as the UK considers these hotels to be a public health measure, not medically necessary state-provided healthcare.